skymlr-cnb/calorie-counter/README.md

 UITestHarnessView(service: LLMFoodSearchRepository(client: client))
 ```

+`URLLLMClient` will also read a HuggingFace token from the `HF_API_TOKEN` environment
+variable if no `Authorization` header is supplied.
+Set this variable to avoid 401
+errors with the default endpoint.

 Non-2xx responses are printed to the console with their HTTP status code and body to aid debugging.

 Run `swift build` and `swift test` to verify.